-Concern over flu and RSV as Covid stays level
+Concern over flu and winter viruses but Covid levels unchanged

 Flu levels have been very low in the UK for the past two winters because no flu was spreading during lockdowns.

-However, this autumn, flu has begun to circulate early and at a higher level than in the average year.
+However, this autumn, flu has begun to circulate early and at a higher level than in a normal year as experts predicted.

-And hospital admission rates for flu are highest in children under four, and people aged 85 and over.
+Hospital admission rates for flu are highest in children under four, and people aged 85 and over.

-In a bad winter, like 2017, flu caused a big spike in hospital admissions, so people are being urged to have their flu and Covid vaccines.
+In a bad winter, like 2017, flu caused a large spike in hospital admissions, so people are being urged to have their flu and Covid vaccines to avoid a 'twindemic'.

 Only 16-17% of two and three-year-olds have had a flu vaccine, compared with 60% of people 65 and over.

-There is a mixed picture for Covid infections across the UK, according to the latest estimates from the Office for National Statistics (ONS).
+Meanwhile, there is a mixed picture for Covid infections across the UK, according to the latest estimates from the Office for National Statistics (ONS).

-Infections went down in Wales, up in Scotland and Northern Ireland and stayed roughly the same in England.
+Infections went down in Wales, up in Scotland and Northern Ireland and stayed roughly the same in England in the week ending 17 October.

-About two million people in the UK were infected with coronavirus in the week ending 17 October, equivalent to one in 30 people - similar to estimates from the week before.
+About two million people in the UK were infected with coronavirus that week, equivalent to one in 30 people - which is similar to estimates from the week before.

 "It remains too early to say from the data whether we are seeing a turning point in the level of infections - which remain high across the countries," said Kara Steel, senior statistician for the Covid-19 infection survey.

+The UK Health Security Agency has officially named two new Omicron variants currently circulating in England as BQ.1 and XBB.

+Neither has yet been called a 'variant of concern' and health officials say vaccines are still the best defence against future waves of Covid-19.

-Infections were highest in people aged 50 and over, and there was a rise in infections in secondary school age children.
+According to the ONS, Covid infections were highest in people aged 50 and over, and there was a rise in infections in secondary school age children.

 In the UK nations, Covid infected: